Alvin Smith, Outside The Rusting Decay Of Confinement, 2024

 Cedar Annenkovna, Corey Arthur, Mark A Cádiz, De’jon Joy, Jessie Milo, Joanna Nixon, Jared Owens, Alvin Smith

-Curated by Orlando Smith & Rahsaan Thomas
+Orlando Smith & Rahsaan Thomas

 Empowerment Avenue and Berkeley Art Center co-present Painting Ourselves into Society.
 This exhibition is co-curated by Orlando Smith aka “O. Smith” from inside San Quentin Prison and Rahsaan “New York” Thomas, who has returned to society after 22 years inside.
 It features the works of eight currently and formerly incarcerated artists nationwide exploring what it means for incarcerated people to stay connected to the larger community and to challenge the idea of what healing looks like together.